oseymour/ScraperFC/README.md

 Join our [Discord](https://discord.gg/C5N8dqCJAq)!

 I'd love to hear your feedback, bugs you find, or new features you want!
 The best way is to open an issue on this repository and I can respond to it there.
-Otherwise, you can reach me via email at osmour043@gmail.com or my Twitter handle is [@owen_seymour](https://twitter.com/owen_seymour).
+Otherwise, you can reach me via email at osmour043@gmail.com.